-Glue the Miniature Scale Luminaria To the Lighting Run Base
+Glue the Miniature Scale Luminaria to the Lighting Run Base

 With your lights in place and checked, it is time to glue the luminaria over the lights.
-Gently fit the hole in the base of you luminaria bags over each LED light on your base.
+Gently fit the hole in the base of your luminaria bags over each LED light on your base.
 Line the bags up in the direction you want them to face, and glue the base of each luminaria neatly to the card.
 Make sure the light inside the luminaria does not directly touch the side of your luminaria bags.
-There must be some space around each LED for air flow.
+There must be some space around each LED for airflow.
 If your bags are too small for your bulbs you may need to make larger bags.

 Leave to dry thoroughlyContinue to 8 of 8 below.

 Finish the Base of the Miniature Luminaria Set

 To finish the base of your miniature luminaria, apply a thin layer of PVA glue to the card, and sprinkle the card with faux snow, flocking, fine decorator sand, or dried potting soil to cover the card.
 Choose a cover based on where you will be setting your luminaria in your scene.
 Also plan on where you will site any extra cord or battery packs.
 Allow the coating to dry, and install the miniature luminaria in your scene.